blendsdk/blend-class-system/README.md

 ##Class Dependency Resolution
 BlendJS includes a built-in class resolution systems that automatically resolves and imports classes into your program.
-In node.js and io.js this is done behind the scene.
+In Node.js this is done behind the scene.
 For the browser version of BlendJS the ```blend build``` utility parses your classes and compiles a list of every class (with their right order of inclusion) to be loaded into a HTML page.

 Class definition in BlendJS comes with a configuration directive called ```requires``` which is used by the dependency analyzer to import class dependencies.
-Here is how it works in node.js and io.js:
+Here is how it works in Node.js:

 ```JavaScript
 Blend.defineClass('Builder.core.Main', {